derivative-programming/Farm-React-Native/README.md

 then in vscode:
 - cd Farm
 - npx expo start
-    or 'expo-cli start --tunnel', if that doesnt work
+    or 'npx expo start --tunnel', if that doesnt work
 - scan qr code on mobile device

 or start a virtual device in android studio and select 'a' for open android.